 If you're brave enough to take on the surf - dive on in!
 Swimming in the Atlantic is permitted, but all at your own risk.
 Lifeguards of Horry County are stationed along the beach on the northern end of the pier, however, they only watch these waters from mid-May until mid-September.
 For this reason, only strong swimmers should brave the waters as they can be very dangerous, depending on the tide and the currents.

 There are many marine treasures waiting to be found here, washed ashore from the Atlantic.
 Some of the best times to go beachcombing is around low tide and after rougher seas from a storm.
 A good tip: always search along the water's edge and wrack line (high tide line).
 So many shells, plants, and creatures end up getting beached.
 Just be sure to return any live specimens back to the waters.

-Horses can be ridden along the beach from the third Saturday in November on through the last day of February. $25 must be paid for every horse that enters the park on top of the daily admission fee.
-Overnight stays are not permitted.
-However, the state park is the only available section of Myrtle Beach where horses are allowed.
+Horses can be ridden along the beach from the third Saturday in November on through the last day of February.
+An additional fee must be paid for every horse that enters the park on top of the daily admission fee.
+Overnight stays are not permitted, however, the state park is the only available section of Myrtle Beach where horses are allowed.
 There's nothing quite like looking out across the ocean atop such a creature.
 Venture along the beach, take the trails, and wander through wetlands.

 The trails that wind through the forests of Myrtle Beach State Park give access to a vast range of oak, wax myrtles, poplars, magnolias, and more.
-The interpretive trails, Yaupon Nature Trail and The Sculpted Oak Nature Trail, are both relatively easy to navigate and relatively flat.
+The interpretive trails, Yaupon Nature Trail and the Sculpted Oak Nature Trail are all relatively easy to navigate and relatively flat.
 They are short walks that are full of natural history and teeming with wildlife.
 When you don't want to walk through the forest, there's always the boardwalk, the pier, or numerous walkways that wind throughout parking and picnic areas.